-It’s been a busy spring around Sgoil Ghàidhlig Bhaile an Taigh Mhóir.
-We’ve had a tent at two Celtic festivals, new students have come on board, and we just had a wonderful picnic cèilidh in association with Gàidhlig Photomac, and our teacher, Scott Morrison, was out of the country with family in Australia.
+It’s been a busy spring and summer around Sgoil Ghàidhlig Bhaile an Taigh Mhóir.
+We’ve had a tent at two Celtic festivals, new students have come on board, we had a wonderful picnic cèilidh in association with Gàidhlig Photomac, and our teacher, Scott Morrison, was out of the country with family in Australia.

 Please continue reading below for full information on our programs and schedule.

 Thursday, 10 August 2017, 7:00pm – 8:00 pm

 Thursday, 17 August 2017, 7:00 pm- 8:00 pm